TUESDAY MAY 4

 - SMART (SURREY Mobilization & Resiliency Table) and CHART (Children & Youth At-Risk Table) are proven multi-agency situation tables to assist vulnerable people in getting the supports they need, and to lower situations of acutely elevated risk in Surrey’s business areas and beyond.

-This session will also outline how the Provincial government is currently supporting the expansion of these tables across B.C.
-Learn how you and your business area may be able to benefit from developing one
+The session will end by briefly outlining how the Provincial government is currently supporting the expansion of these tables across B.C. and how BIA members may benefit.

 Colleen Kerr, Manager, Community Safety Stakeholder Engagement City of Surrey